MustaphaBounoua/Flowers-Classification/README.md

 # Flower DataSet

 Flowers classification dataset (http://www.robots.ox.ac.uk/~vgg/data/flowers/102/index.html) consists of 102 flower categories commonly occurring in the United Kingdom.
 Each class contains between 40 and 258 images:
+# Model

+Fine tune for 2 epochs (full passes through all training data) We make 2*8 epochs, where epoch is 1/8 of our training data to see progress more often

+loss='categorical_crossentropy',  # we train 102-way classification
+optimizer=tf.keras.optimizers.Adamax(lr=1e-2),  # we can take big lr here because we fixed first layers metrics=['accuracy']

+# Results